evekb/evedev-kb/common/esi/docs/Api/KillmailsApi.md

 Get corporation kills and losses

-Get a list of corporation's recent kills and losses  ---  This route is cached for up to 3600 seconds
+Get a list of corporation's recent kills and losses  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```php